Table of Contents

 Epidemiology of Breast Ductal Papilloma

 Epidemiological characteristics for breast papilloma are different depending on the exact type of papilloma that is in question.
-For instance, ductal papillomas are usually found in women aged 30 to 50 years.
+For instance, ductal papillomas are usually found in women aged 30 to 50 years with the mean age of presentation being 48 years.
+The occurrence decreases beyond 70 years.
 Solitary ductal papilloma is not associated with an increased risk of breast cancer if diagnosed properly.

 Approximately, 10% of women with ductal papilloma have in fact multiple papillomas.
 Multiple papillomas are more common in younger women and are thought to be associated with an increased risk of breast cancer.
 Approximately, 2 out of 6 women with multiple papillomas develop breast cancer in their life time.